immunogenomics/scpost/README.md

     tutorial](https://github.com/immunogenomics/scpost/blob/main/vignettes/GettingStarted_Tutorial.ipynb)
     that runs through a typical scPOST workflow.
-  - If you just want the simulated dataset for analyses other than differential abundance testing, you check out this [tutorial](https://github.com/immunogenomics/scpost/blob/main/vignettes/RetrievingSimulations_Tutorial.ipynb) that shows how to retrieve your simulated datasets.
+  - If you just want the simulated dataset for analyses other than differential abundance testing, follow this [tutorial](https://github.com/immunogenomics/scpost/blob/main/vignettes/RetrievingSimulations_Tutorial.ipynb) that shows how to retrieve your simulated datasets.